knuckleswtf/scribe-docs/laravel/20-migrating-v4.md

 # Migrating to v4

-welcome to Scribe v4.👋 This guide aims to help you migrate from v3.
+welcome to Scribe v4.👋 This guide will help you migrate from v3.
 Not much changed, so you should be done in less than 5 minutes.
 See [the release blog post](/blog/laravel-v4) for the list of new features.

 ## Requirements
 Scribe v4 requires PHP 8 and Laravel 8+.
 If you're on an older version, you'll need to upgrade.